 365 Atlanta Family, LLC is a digital resource for families who believe that life begins at the end of your comfort zone.

-Lesli Peterson, Owner, Editor & CEO, made her way to Atlanta over 20 years ago, after living in Germany, Japan and six U.S. states.
+Lesli Peterson, Owner, Editor -in-Chief & CEO, made her way to Atlanta over 20 years ago, after living in Germany, Japan and six U.S. states.
 She relishes the discovery of obscure, offbeat and unwonted places, and she will chat up any willing stranger to uncover a new secret locale.

 After 18 years in software development, Lesli bailed on the corporate scene.
 She now serves as the Family Travel Ambassador for Georgia, and freelances for several publications in addition to writing here.
 When she’s not traveling, she’s hiking in the mountains or checking out Atlanta’s culinary scene, whiskey in hand.

 Lesli has two kiddos (Cooper and Elliot) and two bonus teens, and she’s happily married to her soul mate.

 Sue Rodman, Managing Editor & Business Development, is a mother of three boys, a PR professional, writer, and ice cream lover.
 For eight years, Sue published an award winning family travel blog called Field Trips with Sue, and produced a TV segment with the same name on CBS Better Mornings Atlanta.
 In Sept.
 2016 Field Trips with Sue merged with 365 Atlanta Family.